Virus is pummeling Europe's eateries — and winter is coming

 “It’s another shock, of course, because — yes, all the investments are made,” said chef Heidi Vanhasselt.
 She and her sommelier husband Christophe Claes had installed a kitchen and new toilets in the Saint Bernardus church in Heikruis, as well as committing to 10 months’ rent and pouring energy into creative solutions.

-Vanhasselt's frustration is Europe's as a resurgence of the coronavirus is dealing a second blow to the continent's restaurants, which already suffered under lockdowns in the spring.
-From Northern Ireland to the Netherlands, European governments have shuttered eateries or severely curtailed how they operate.
+Vanhasselt's frustration is Europe's as a resurgence of the virus is dealing a second blow to the continent's restaurants, which already suffered under lockdowns in the spring.
+From Northern Ireland to the Netherlands, governments have shuttered eateries or severely curtailed how they operate.

 More than just jobs and revenue are at stake — restaurants lie at the heart of European life.
 Their closures are threatening the social fabric by shutting the places where neighbors mix, extended families gather and the seeds of new families are sown.